Agoric/agoric-sdk/README.md

 sent fake money, or she could have been sent money that was [double-spent](https://en.wikipedia.org/wiki/Double-spending).

-When alice receives an alleged payment, she can call a method to know that the alleged payment was valid, and get a new payment that is exclusively hers:
+When Alice receives an alleged payment, she can call a method to know that the alleged payment was valid, and get a new payment that is exclusively hers: